sattiz/SudokuGame/README.md

 #### 6.1.2.3 `Sudoku9x9_checkRow`
 **Description**
-This test suite verifies the `checkRowT` functionality of the `Sudoku9x9`.
-The `checkRowT` function checks the validity of rows in the Sudoku board and returns the count of positive and negative values in each row.
+This test suite verifies the `checkRow` functionality of the `Sudoku9x9`.
+The `checkRow` function checks the validity of rows in the Sudoku board and returns the count of positive and negative values in each row.

 **Test Cases**
 1. **Test**: Check rows on a predefined board with mixed positive and negative values.